-&lt;sup>66 Soichiro Kozuka "AI Age and Law" Iwanami Shinsho (November 20, 2019) P.214- for an explanation about the need to explore the direction that was argued for by Professor Simon Deakin of the University of Cambridge as "Japanese companies' style to operate business with due consideration to the interests of stockholders and employees while paying attention to relationships with society may be rather suited for the age of technological innovation."
+&lt;sup>74 Soichiro Kozuka "AI Age and Law" Iwanami Shinsho (November 20, 2019) P.214- for an explanation about the need to explore the direction that was argued for by Professor Simon Deakin of the University of Cambridge as "Japanese companies' style to operate business with due consideration to the interests of stockholders and employees while paying attention to relationships with society may be rather suited for the age of technological innovation."
 Simon Deakin "Corporate Governance, Enterprise Reform and Digitisation" NBL 1153 (September 1, 2019) P.41-.
 Similar opinions were expressed by the Expert Group.
 The cited documents are available only in Japanese.

-&lt;sup>67 Takashi Matsumoto, Arisa Ema "RCModel, a Risk Chain Model for Risk Reduction in AI Services" (July 6, 2020).
+&lt;sup>75 Takashi Matsumoto, Arisa Ema "RCModel, a Risk Chain Model for Risk Reduction in AI Services" (July 6, 2020).
 "If all processes such as data acquisition, AI model development, and service delivery have been conducted by one company like Google and Facebook, companies can take an optimal approach to all risk factors.
 However, in Japan, there are many cases in which service providers, developers of AI models, providers of execution environments, and data providers are different.
 Therefore, in order for AI service providers to comprehensively examine all risk factors, a framework for dialogue among relevant stakeholders is necessary."
 The article was available online first in Japanese on June 4, 2020.

-&lt;sup>68 For example, some have pointed out that the questions "Could the AI system have a negative impact on society at large or democracy?
-Did you assess the societal impact of the AI system's use beyond the (end-) user and subject, such as potentially indirectly affected stakeholders or society at large?" in THE ASSESSMENT LIST FOR TRUSTWORTHY ARTIFICIAL INTELLIGENCE (ALTAI) are inappropriate for BtoB companies since they depend on the uses of end users or BtoB customers.
-Since the use of this list is voluntary, it is reasonable to understand that it is likely that consideration of unrelated items is assumed to be omitted.
+&lt;sup>76 For example, some have pointed out that the questions "Could the AI system have a negative impact on society at large or democracy?
+Did you assess the societal impact of the AI system's use beyond the (end-) user and subject, such as potentially indirectly affected stakeholders or society at large?" in THE ASSESSMENT argument sounds similar to the one mentioned in 3.
+B. (1) that the ALTAI does not necessarily pay attention to the differences in AI applications.